-Free fatty acid speaks to the condition of the fruit at the time of crush.
-The higher the FFA the greater the indication of poor quality fruit such as damaged, overripe, insect infestation, overheating during production or too much of a delay between harvest and crush.
-A low FFA is desirable.
+Free fatty acid (FFA) speaks to the condition of the fruit (olive) at the time of crush.
+The higher the FFA the greater the indication of poor quality fruit.
+Olives which are damaged, overripe, insect infestation, overheated during production or too much of a delay between harvest and crush will display a high FFA.
+A FFA lower than 3% is desirable.
 Low FFA also correlates with a higher smoke point.

 Peroxide content speaks to the integrity of the olive at the time of crush.
 Unsaturated free fatty acids react with oxygen and form peroxides, which create a series of chain reactions that generate volatile substances responsible for a typical musty/rancid oil smell.
 A very low peroxide value is desirable.
-IOC maximum limit = 20ppm.
-EVOO Marketplace maximum limit = 9ppm.

 Diacylglycerols are an indicator of the age of an oil.
-The chemical conversion of DAG’s form 1,2 to 1,3 takes place naturally as the oil ages.
-A higher DAG’s 1,2 is desirable: AOC minimum limit = 35%.
-EVOO Marketplace minimum limit = 90%.
+The chemical conversion of DAG’s form 1,2 to form 1,3 takes place naturally as the oil ages.
+A higher form 1,2 DAG is desirable.

-Pyropheophytins are an indicator of the freshness of the olive oil.
-Degradation of chlorophylls to pyropheophytin was found to take place at a predictable pace, making it possible to gain information about the age of an olive oil.
+Pyropheophytins (PPP) are an indicator of the freshness of an olive oil.
+Degradation of chlorophyll to pyropheophytin was found to take place at a predictable pace making it possible to gain information about the age of an olive oil.
 A low PPP content is desirable.

 Regulatory Limits: International Olive Council (IOC) = Not Regulated.
 Australian Olive Council (AOC) maximum limit = 17%.
 EVOO Marketplace maximum limit = 5%.